Codecademy/docs/content/cybersecurity/concepts/nmap/terms/no-port-scan/no-port-scan.md

   - 'paths/scan-systems-with-nmap'
 ---

-A Nmap **no port scan** prevents Nmap from doing a port scan after host discovery.
+A **no port scan** prevents Nmap from doing a port scan after host discovery.
 It is specified with the `-sn` option.
-Used by itself it is also known as a "ping" scan.
+Used by itself, it is also known as a "ping" scan.
 It is less intrusive and attracts less attention than a full port scan.

 > **Note:** This option is often combined with a [no ping scan (`-Pn`)](https://www.codecademy.com/resources/docs/cybersecurity/nmap/no-ping-scan).